Does marriage or divorce affect a will?

 What to consider

-How much time has passed since your last will was made
+How much time has passed since a will was made is one matter people often weigh up.

-Whether your assets and debts have changed significantly
+Whether assets and debts have changed significantly is one matter people often weigh up.

-Whether your life circumstances have altered your wishes about beneficiaries, guardians, or executors
+Whether life circumstances have altered wishes about beneficiaries, guardians, or executors is one matter people often weigh up.

-The cost and complexity of updating your will versus making a new one
+The cost and complexity of updating a will versus making a new one is one matter people often weigh up.

-Whether you need professional guidance to ensure the process is done correctly
+Whether professional guidance is involved in ensuring the process is done correctly is one matter people often weigh up.

 What you can do next and how LawConnect can help

-Take time to identify and list your current assets and liabilities, including any recent acquisitions
+People often identify and list their current assets and liabilities, including any recent acquisitions

-Think about who you want to benefit from your estate and whether this has changed
+People often reflect on who they want to benefit from their estate and whether this has changed

-Consider whether you're in a blended families situation that requires special attention
+People often consider whether a blended families situation is involved that may require particular attention

-Review the valid will requirements to ensure any new will you make meets legal standards
+People often review the requirements for a valid will so any new will meets legal standards

-Decide whether to update your existing will (if possible) or create a new one
+People often decide whether to update an existing will (if possible) or create a new one

-Consider appointing an executor or updating your choice of executor
+People often consider appointing an executor or updating their choice of executor

-Determine whether you want to use an online will service or seek professional assistance
+Whether to use an online will service or seek professional assistance is something people often decide upon.

 How LawConnect can help